-From a technical point of view, components should be “stupid”: they can convey logic, but do not contain it.
-Mostly they are stateless components related to the layout.
-This leaves more freedom, for example, in terms of technical creation of a form field.
-In a component you can, for example, specify what an error message looks like, but the validation of the input is left to the developer who utilises the component.
+From a technical point of view, components should be “simple”: they can convey logic, but do not contain it.
+Mostly, they are stateless components related to the layout.
+This leaves more freedom in terms of the technical creation of a form field.
+In a component you can specify what an error message looks like, but the validation of the input is left to the developer who utilises the component.

 Savings and accessibility